ddella/OpenSSL/Private and Public Keys/README.md

 ECC and RSA both generate a pair of public/private key mathematically tied together to allow two parties to communicate securely.
 The main advantage of ECC is that a 256-bit key in ECC offers about the same security as a 3072-bit key using RSA.

->`ECC Public Key`: Is the staring and ending point on a curve
+>`ECC Public Key`: Is the staring and ending points on a curve
 >`ECC Private Key`: Is the number of hops from start to finish

 ![Alt text](/images/ecc-priv-pub-key.jpg "ECC Private and Public key")